ssu-humane/fake-news-thumbnail/README.md

-# How does fake news use a thumbnail?
-CLIP-based Multimodal Detection on the Unrepresentative News Image
+# Multimodal detection on the unrepresentative news thumbnail

 ## Task